opendp/opendp/docs/source/getting-started/tabular-data/essential-statistics.rst

 Count
 -----

-The simplest query is a count of the number of records in a dataset.
+The simplest query is a count of records in a dataset.

 .. tab-set::